ByByte-diy/ByByteBlockly/README.md

 4. Then open a pull request [here in github](https://github.com/ByByte-diy/ByByteBlockly/pulls) or just attach the files in a [new issue](https://github.com/ByByte-diy/ByByteBlockly/issues).

+## 🎉 New Angular Architecture

+This project has been migrated to Angular 17 with a clean architecture supporting both Web and Electron platforms!

+See [ANGULAR_MIGRATION.md](ANGULAR_MIGRATION.md) for detailed migration information.

 ## How to run project

 You will need to have Node.js installed on your computer.
 Recommended version is 22.0 or higher.